o9812/Wikileaks-Stock-Market/data_description.md

 # Data and Result Scription
+THIS IS THE LIST OF FILE ON THE AZURE SERVER.
 ## Raw data of wikileaks cable
 - `/data/wikileaks/Crawled_Data/Later_than_2000`		: wikileaks data before 2000s
 - `/data/wikileaks/Crawled_Data/data matching country`	: wikileaks match country with dummy variable